-The company markets the anticancer agent Treakisym® in Japan through its business partner, Eisai Co., Ltd. (TSE1: 4523) for the indications of untreated low-grade non-Hodgkin's lymphoma and mantle cell lymphoma (marketing approval obtained in December 2016), refractory or relapsed low-grade non-Hodgkin's lymphoma and mantle cell lymphoma (October 2010), and chronic lymphocytic leukemia (August 2016).
+The company markets the anticancer agent Treakisym[®] in Japan through its business partner, Eisai Co., Ltd. (TSE1: 4523) for the indications of untreated low-grade non-Hodgkin's lymphoma and mantle cell lymphoma (marketing approval obtained in December 2016), refractory or relapsed low-grade non-Hodgkin's lymphoma and mantle cell lymphoma (October 2010), and chronic lymphocytic leukemia (August 2016).

-As a result of additional indications, Treakisym® is steadily increasing its market share in the area of first-line treatment in medical settings by replacing R-CHOP, the conventional standard treatment.
-The combination therapy of Treakisym® and rituximab (BR therapy) was newly included in the Practical Guidelines for Hematological Malignancies 2018 edited and published by Japanese Society of Hematology as a standard treatment option, which applies to all of the approved indications.
-This has seen Treakisym® establish its position as a standard treatment for lymphatic cancer.
-According to the company, market share in the area of first-line treatment increased to 55% (from 52% in Q2 FY12/18).
-SymBio expects market share in the area of first-line treatment to grow further from 2H FY12/19, as the aforementioned Treakisym® managers become fully operational.
+As a result of additional indications, Treakisym[®] is steadily increasing its market share in the area of first-line treatment in medical settings by replacing R-CHOP, the conventional standard treatment.
+The combination therapy of Treakisym[®] and rituximab (BR therapy) was newly included in the Practical Guidelines for Hematological Malignancies 2018 edited and published by Japanese Society of Hematology as a standard treatment option, which applies to all of the approved indications.
+This has seen Treakisym[®] establish its position as a standard treatment for lymphatic cancer.
+According to the company, market share in the area of first-line treatment to grow further from 2H FY12/19, as the aforementioned Treakisym[®] managers become fully operational.